Phone: (865) 974-3480

 Our UT Compost Facility composted over 730 tons of food waste, animal waste, and landscaping debris in 2021.
 This finished compost is taken to multiple spots throughout campus.
 The food waste is collected in partnership with all UT dining facilities daily, while student workers collect other food and animal waste throughout campus.
 More information can also be found on the UT Composting web page.

 The Free Store is a community share space that allows UT students to shop for free, high-quality, lightly-used clothing, kitchenware, accessories, and small appliances at regularly scheduled Free Store Pop-Up events held throughout each academic year.
 The items at the Free Store are donated by UT students and members of the community as an alternative option to throwing old clothes and other items in the landfill.
-The Campus Free Store started with pop-ups in 2018, but will officially be opening a permanent location at 915 22nd Street.
+The Campus Free Store started with pop-ups in 2018, and it has officially grown to a permanent location at 915 22nd Street!
+Stop by to see what treasures you might find.